jamesrwilliams/personal-site/src/posts/2020/css-wheel-of-fortune.md

 These wheels have a very distinctive look and feel, iconic almost.
 The slices or wedges, featuring their alternating colours, the "handles", and the labels on each all centered around the circular board.

 Initially I was going to just use a background image for the wheel and PhotoShop the prize wheel together, but that's no fun at all.
-I opted for a HTML/CSS solution (only featuring a small amount of JavaScript that I will get on to later).
+I opted for a refined HTML/CSS solution (only featuring a small amount of JavaScript that I will get on to later).
 I started off by getting some `scss` variables set up with some useful numbers around the area, angle of our wheel.
 Hope you all paid attention during Math to work out the arc of a circle!

 ```scss
 $diameter: 350px;